Wandering around Campbell Valley Park a while ago , I came upon this Downy Woodpecker, pecking at the leaf buds of these plants.

 Downy Woodpecker

-There are four common woodpeckers in this the Lower Mainland of British Columbia.
+There are five common woodpeckers in this the Lower Mainland of British Columbia.

 The splendid Pileated Woodpecker is the largest at 16 – 18 inches long.